sagieppel/convert-image-into-seamless-tileable-texture/README.md

 Code is under cc0 but images in in_dir and display taken from the segment anything repository.

 ![](sa_266495_6_Score_5792_TileSize39_Texture.jpg)
-Figure 2) Left: tiling original image.
-Right: tiling after running the script.
+Figure 2) Left:  original image.
+Right: converted image.